Bike touring stuff

 CLOTHING

 I get protection from the sun from my clothing, not from lotions, so I always ride wearing a white hat with a rim and sunglasses.
 Dark sunglasses in the middle of the day, yellow tined ones in the morning.
 They are actually safety specs with a good UV protection rating and strong lenses.
 I usually wear gloves.
 Summer cycling gloves seem to have mesh on the back of the hand which means sunburn so I use thin leather work gloves with solid fabric over the back of my hands which lets moisture out.
-I keep wondering about cutting off the finger tips to make them cooler.
-When I lost my gloves I bought ‘arm sleeves’ with a hole for my thumb.
+I kept wondering about cutting off the finger tips to make them cooler but then I lost them (I rode off with them sitting on top of the panniers).
+All I could find to replace them were ‘arm sleeves’ with a hole for my thumb.
 They are designed to give uv protection and to help cooling if soaked in water.
-They cover the back of my hand and knuckles and seem fine when the sun is behind me but riding more into the sun my fingers are exposed too much.
+They cover the back of my hands and knuckles and seem fine when the sun is behind me but when riding into the sun my fingers are exposed too much.
 And they give no protection if I fall.
 A thin pair of mesh backed gloves on top might work well.

 A neck tube keeps the sun off my neck and if the sun is on the front of my face I have a fabric facemask to replace the neck tube.
 Of course all this clobber does not keep me cool!